uark-photon-team-01/photon/README.md

 - clear
 - python3 main.py

-You should see one listener line for this run
+You should see one listener line for this run in Terminal A.

 -----